Ask a B2B marketer what the goals of content marketing should be, and awareness

 This means you can't simply focus on creating awareness content for the buyer's journey, you

 also need awareness content for the time between journeys.
-In fact, probably quite a bit of
+In fact, you probably need quite

-it, since most marketing content has a 12-to-18-month shelf-life before it starts falling
+a bit of it, since most marketing content has a 12-to-18-month shelf-life before it starts

-out of date.
-And we'll circle back to how much of one flavor versus the other in a minute.
+falling out of date.
+And we'll circle back to how much of one flavor versus the other you

 1. Buyer Awareness Content